 Magnifying glasses do not always make matters clearer.
 There has been much talk about American English, in terms ancestral.
-Researchers have analyzed speech sounds and “derived” them with particularity suggestive of Bernard Shaw’s Pygmalion.
+Researchers have analyzed speech and “derived” sounds with particularity worthy of ■→Pygmalion:

 I have never pondered over any possibility to become my grandfather.
-Anyway, my grandfathers or grandmothers did not speak American, or actually any English.
+Anyway, my grandfathers or grandmothers did not speak English.

 My father spoke some English, but he said he had an accent.
 If I wanted a grammar book, he would buy it for me, same for note books or other stationery, but he would not teach me.
-He thought I could pick the language on my own: I was little enough, a kindergartner.
+I could pick the language on my own, he said, I was little enough, a kindergartner.
 He was right, though he was a historian.
-I chose American, and he helped me buy my beloved Webster Unabridged.
+He helped me buy my beloved Webster Unabridged.

-The main idea of the approach is that the origins of American English are somehow contained in the various regional dialects of British English, American English, An Introduction, by Zoltan Kovecses.
+The main idea of the approach is that the origins of American English are somehow contained in the various regional dialects of British English.

-Ben Trawick-Smith makes an interesting point: as well, we might think about the British as “talking American”.
-He would include American English with “a larger continuum of Southern England-derived dialects”, he yet adds the idea is debatable.
-Feel welcome to read, When did Americans stop “talking British”?
+Ben Trawick-Smith would include American English with “a larger continuum of Southern England-derived dialects”, he yet adds the idea is debatable.
+Today, he says, we might think about the British as “talking American” as well.
+Feel welcome to read, ■→When did Americans stop “talking British”?

-Importantly, if we do not say, the American English of the 1900s, or 1800s, we say the present-day American, and the language originated in the USA.
+Importantly, if we do not clarify we mean the American English of the 1900s, or 1800s, we give the impression the talk is about the present-day American, and this shape for the language originated in the USA.
 We always tell language origins by the countries or lands of emergence.
-It is impossible to ascribe American English, as it is today, to dialects of England or scholarly dictates.

 My theory is that humans have spontaneity to accompany reason and always part invent own skill.
 American was taking shape already with the Declaration and Constitution.
-We can see the honor that behavior followed; the definite article takes on a cognitive form, in citizens of a state rather than always the citizens (thereof).
+We can see the honor that behavior followed; the definite article takes on a cognitive form, as in citizens of a state rather than the citizens always, a phrase-governed use.

-Feel welcome to my grammar blog notes on modern American English and the US Constitution.
+Feel welcome to my notes on modern American English and the US Constitution.